 All of the Company's named executive officers, except for Alexander Tokman, are employed at will and do not have employment agreements.
 Mr. Tokman's employment agreement is summarized below.
-Under the 2006 Microvision, Inc. Incentive Plan, 100% of each of the named executive officers' options which have not been exercised will become fully vested and immediately exercisable upon a change of control of the Company.
-The following table sets forth aggregate estimated payment obligations to each of the Company's named executive officers assuming a termination without cause, or a change in control, occurred on December 31, 2007.
+Under the 2006 Plan, 100% of each of the named executive officers' options which have not been exercised will become fully vested and immediately exercisable upon a change of control of the Company that does not result in an assumption, substitution or pay off of such award by the acquiring company.

+The following table sets forth aggregate estimated payment obligations to each of the Company's named executive officers assuming a termination without cause, or a change in control, occurred on December 31, 2008.

-Payments Due in Connection with a Termination of Employment without Cause or Payments Due in Connection with a Change in Control and Termination of Employment without Cause or Payments Due in Connection
+Payments Due in Connection with a Termination of Payments Due in Connection with a Change of Control and Payments Due in Connection

-Name for Good Reason for Good Reason (1) with Change in Control (1)
+Name Employment without Cause (1) Termination of Employment (1) with Change of Control (1)

-Alexander Tokman 1,214,057 1,382,543 517,600
+Alexander Y. Tokman 731,470 907,394

-Jeff T. Wilson 129,722
+Jeff T. Wilson

-Thomas M. Walker 154,400
+Thomas M. Walker

+Ian D. Brown

 Sridhar Madhavan

-Ian D. Brown

 - (1) The Company used the following assumptions to calculate these payments: - The Company included the estimated intrinsic value of accelerating any award of stock options that is accelerated upon a change in control.
-In the case of a change in control, the Company assumed that all such awards would be cashed out at closing using the closing price of the Company's common stock on the Nasdaq Global Market on December 31, 2007, which was \$3.90 per share.
-See the table titled "Outstanding Equity Awards at Fiscal Year-End 2007" for information regarding unvested equity awards.
+In the case of a change in control, the Company assumed that all such awards would be cashed out at closing using the closing price of the Company's common stock on the Nasdaq Global Market on December 31, 2008, which was \$1.68 per share.
+See the table titled "Outstanding Equity Awards at Fiscal Year-End 2008" for information regarding unvested equity awards.